jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

 - Core fs/debugfs changes
-  - Replace raw casts between debugfs_node and dentry with field accessors and getter/setter functions as much as possible
   - Try to make it impossible for users to access dentry.
 Move struct definition to some "internal.h" file

 - Change `rchan_callbacks` to use `debugfs_node`.
 All users use debugfs.